Jaguars expect Ngakoue’s holdout to be relatively brief

 Coach Doug Marrone said Thursday that Ngakoue “will report,” presumably in the next two weeks.
 According to the NFL’s collective bargaining agreement, Ngakoue must report no later than 30 days before the Sept.
 8 season opener to accrue a fourth season and become an unrestricted free agent in 2020.
 If Ngakoue reports after the 30-day deadline, he would be a restricted free agent in 2020.

-Being a restricted free agent would afford the Jaguars the ability to match any team’s contract offer.
+Being a restricted free agent would allow the Jaguars the ability to match any team’s contract offer.

 “He’s trying to get this thing done,” Marrone said.
 “We’re trying to get this thing done.
 We’re excited for him.
 He’s going to come.
 He will report.
 I don’t know when.
 I know it’ll be before a certain date.
 And, when he comes, we’ll be excited about it.”